AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

 State abstraction allows us to:

-- express data (the :ada:`Global` contract) and flow (the :ada:`Depends` contract) dependencies that wouldn't otherwise be expressible because some data that's read or written isn't visible at the point where the subprogram is declared;
+- express dependencies that wouldn't otherwise be expressible because some data that's read or written isn't visible at the point where a subprogram is declared --- examples are dependencies on data, for which we use the :ada:`Global` contract, and on flow, for which we use the :ada:`Depends` contract.

 - reduce the number of variables that need to be considered in flow analysis and proof, a reduction which may be critical in order to scale